joelt2108/SplashGuardian/README.md

 ### Support for dc-motor(x2)
 ![Soporte](https://github.com/joelt2108/SplashGuardian/blob/befbb2aa569ef52fd8c57cf71dd9878c6da6a263/3d_pieces/Pictures/Soporte.png)

+# Software Arquitecture and Modules
+Next we can see the SW arquitecture of the robot, including the modules:

 # Splash Guardian App
 In addition, the robot has a complementary application for Android devices, which is responsible for sending the user a real-time photo from the robot when it detects a cat.